 Stationed in Werder (Havel) (GER)

 Following the tracks of his sire Gribaldi

 Grey Flanell impresses with his talent for collection and his natural cadence.
-In 2014, he triumphed as the best four-year old stallion at the Pavo Cup, won competitions for young dressage horses, and qualified for the German Championships.
-Since then, he has won dressage competitions up to Inter I.
+In 2014, he triumphed as the best four-year-old stallion at the Pavo Cup, won competitions for young dressage horses, and qualified for the German Championships.
+Since then, he has won dressage competitions up to Inter II.

 The grand dam Janoeska was successful in show-jumping classes up to advanced (S) level and the great grand dam Zanoeska was successful in both dressage and show jumping classes up to advanced (S) level.

 Ferro, who appears in the third generation, won three championship silver medals.
 With Coby van Baalen, he was part of the Dutch team that was placed second at the 1998 World Equestrian Games in Rome/ITA, at the 1999 European Championships in Arnhem/NED and at the 2000 Olympic Games in Sydney/AUS.
 Furthermore, he was placed second in the World Cup final in ‘s-Hertogenbosch/NED.
 He has produced 8 licensed stallions, including Rousseau, Negro, Metall and Rhodium.
 In the Netherlands, he received the predicate “keur”.

 Grey Flanell: Charm and nobility with very interesting bloodlines

 Co-owner: Gestüt Bonhomme, Berlin